bcgov/digital-toolkit/index.md

 layout: home
 ---

-NB: Content on this site is currently under review.
+NB: March 2018 Content on this site is currently under review.
 Your comments are welcome.
 In the interest of openness and transparency, the current list of things to do can be found [here](https://trello.com/b/DgdSyCo7/digital-guide-2).

 This toolkit offers a set of good practices that can be followed when developing a digital service.
-The practices listed below are in a It contains resources and guides, shares stories of our peers who are experimenting with these approaches today, and is open for anyone’s contributions.
+The practices are listed below in a "suggested order approach" for best results.
+You will find resources and guides, and shared stories of our peers who are experimenting with these approaches today.
+It is open for anyone’s contributions.